 Guided Hikes

-If you would prefer to hike Kjeragbolten with a guide then the following guided tour gets excellent reviews.
+If you would prefer to hike Kjeragbolten with a guide then this guided tour gets excellent reviews.
 Plus the tour includes your transportation.

 Kjeragbolten Norway Photo